lune-org/docs/src/content/docs/the-book/2-standard-library.md

 local process = require("@lune/process")
 ```

-The `@lune/` prefix tells Lune that you want to use one of its built-in libraries rather than looking for a file in your project.
+The `@lune/` prefix tells Lune that you want to use one of its standard libraries rather than looking for a file in your project.

 Throughout the rest of this book, we'll explore these libraries in detail and see how they work together to make Lune scripts powerful and flexible.